 Best Marathon Running Shoes For Beginners

-First-time marathoners come in all shapes and sizes and can have very different goals, but the Asics Novablast 5 is a shoe that will suit most runners very well thanks to its comfortable and versatile ride, and the fact it’s pretty good value as well.
+First-time marathoners come in all shapes and sizes and can have very different goals, but the New Balance 1080v15 is a shoe that will cater to all well.
+It’s highly-cushioned and comfortable but still quite lightweight, and ticks over smoothly at a range of paces.

 Check out more of the best running shoes for beginners